 Adding and Removing sites is a simple process that's managed via the Security Dashboard.

-1. After purchasing Media Temple Security, log into your Account Center and click on Security Dashboard.
+1. After purchasing (mt) Security Pack, log into your Account Center and click on Security Dashboard.

 2. Click on Add Site.

 3. Add your sites for monitoring, one site per line.
-Adding a site automatically ques it for a total scan, which will complete within 12 hours.
+Adding a site automatically queues it for a total scan, which will complete within 12 hours.

 2. Click on Settings for the domain that you'd like to remove.